-Saint Angela's Story c 1474-1540
+Saint Angela Story C 1474-1540

 “...
 I shall always be in your midst, helping your prayers...”
 (Last Counsel, St. Angela)

-Deeply involved in a world of contrasts marked by suffering, Angela Merici appears to us a lovely figure of womanliness.
+Deeply involved in a world of contrasts marked by suffering, Angela Merici appears to us as a lovely figure of womanliness.
 She was a contemplative, captured by the Lord whom she sought and found everywhere.
 'Everywhere' for her meant in long hours of prayer; it also meant every place where she felt she had a task to do, every person she met..., every service she rendered according to needs and circumstances.
 Active and devoted lay people found in her an inspiring leader, deeply faithful to the Church...

 Statue of Saint Angela Merici, Venray – The Netherlands